Creating Restricted Scope Component Templates in Compose

 ) {

-This API is based on a general design system that supports extensibility.
+This API is based on a general design system that supports extensibility, but our goal is to create an API tailored for a product design system.

 @Composable